oracle-livelabs/apex/temp/apex-professional-hol14/using-themes-and-theme-styles.md

     ![Click Customize in Developer Toolbar](images1/temp-img7.png " ")

 8. Users can specify their Theme Style while running the application using the customize dialogue.
-Select the Theme Style **Redwood Light (My Theme)** and click **Apply Changes**.
+Select the Theme Style **Use Application Default Style** and click **Apply Changes**.

     ![Click Customize in Developer Toolbar](images1/temp-img8.png " ")